Journaling: How to Heal and Gain Self-Knowledge through the Practice of Journaling

 https://www.judyreeveswriter.com/

-Journaling for Healing
+Journaling For Healing

-David Read Johnson, Ph.D.
-Director of the Institutes for the Arts in Psychotherapy, NY, and Co-Director of Post Traumatic Stress Center, New Haven, CT, says, “Like meditation and quiet reflection, journaling appreciates the value of processing our feelings and thoughts, allowing them to flow out of us, and revealing the wisdom, memory, and suffering they contain.
+“Like meditation and quiet reflection, journaling appreciates the value of processing our feelings and thoughts, allowing them to flow out of us, and revealing the wisdom, memory, and suffering they contain.
 Writing is steeped in paradox: we write simultaneously for ourselves and for others; we write as authors so we can read as audience; we write to empty our minds of troubling thoughts and also to record them for posterity.”

 https://journaltherapy.com/kathleen-adams/

-I need to hear from God (you might prefer to say, Source, Creator, The Light, etc).
+When you spend quiet, alone time listening to that small, still voice inside (your inner wisdom), I call it God (you might prefer to say, Source, Creator, The Light, etc).
 Hearing from God keeps me grounded, reminds me of who I am, and gives me insights and clarity.
-I started journaling with God when I first read I Was Busy, Now I’m Not by Joseph Peck, MD, the Time Doctor, and it has been a powerful practice.
+I started journaling and listening to this higher perspective when I first read I Was Busy, Now I’m Not by Joseph Peck, MD, the Time Doctor.
+It has been a powerful practice.
 He has a lot to say in the book because he is a business coach; however, in a nutshell, the more time you slow down and meditate, reflect, and listen to God, and in this case, journal about what you hear, the more fruitful your work will be.
 You will achieve more by being focused and purposeful.
-When journaling with God, I start by writing down all I am grateful for, which puts me in a heart space, then ask questions and have a back-and-forth conversation through journaling.
-I’m often surprised by the insights I receive.
-I gain confidence knowing I am loved, connected, and encouraged.
-My Journaling for Healing and writing with prompts frequently leads to Journaling with God, as I want to gain more insight from this higher perspective.
-They sometimes flow together.

-Hal Elrod, in his book Miracle Mornings, recommends journaling (he calls it scribing) for only 10 minutes.
-If journaling seems daunting, you can start small.
-I hope you will enjoy the process! ❤️ ✍️
+Hal Elrod, in his book Miracle Mornings, recommends starting a 10-minute daily journaling practice (he calls it scribing).
+If journaling feels daunting, you can start small with 10 minutes and grow from there if you choose.
+I hope you will enjoy the process!

 Love from,